CENTER OF SOCIAL INNOVATIONS

 e-mail: alicja.piotrowska@uni.lodz.pl

-Dr Agata Rudnicka works in the Operational Process Improvement Unit, Department of Logistics at the Faculty of Management of the University of Lodz.
+Assistant Professor in the Department of Educational Research at the Faculty of Educational Sciences, University of Łódź.

 Contact details: